chintan9/plyr-react/README.md

 ## Support

 If you like the project and want to support my work, give star ⭐ or fork it.

+## 📽️ Showcase
+Is your company using plyr-react in production?
+We'd love to feature you!
+Click here to submit your site or logo via PR.

 #### Acknowledgments and Key Contributors